 Battery life is around a day and a half, but can stretch to two days with a power saving mode that still lets you receive notifications.

-Another top budget option, the Ticwatch E2 offers access to the benefits of Wear OS (the new name for Android Wear) in a stylish and wallet-friendly package.
+Another top budget option, the Ticwatch E2 offers access to the benefits of Wear OS in a stylish and wallet-friendly package.

 The 46mm watch measures in at around 13mm thick and is only available in black.
 You do get a choice of interchangeable bands to make it less sporty though.